 Yes.
 If you are facing charges for category D felonies in Nevada, you may request a jury trial.9

 A Nevada court can seal a category D felony conviction once five (5) years pass from the end of the case.
-Though felony “crimes of violence” may not be sealed until ten (10) years have passed since the case’s end.
+However, felony “crimes of violence” may not be sealed until ten (10) years have passed since the case’s end.

 - sex offense,